 If you get drugs that are excluded, you must pay for them yourself.
 We won't pay for the drugs that are listed in this section (unless our plan covers certain excluded drugs).
 The only exception: If the requested drug is found upon appeal to be a drug that is not excluded under Part D and we should have paid for or covered because of your specific situation.
-(For information about appealing a decision we have made to not cover a drug, go to Chapter 9, Section 6.5 in this booklet.).
+(For information about appealing a decision we have made to not cover a drug, go to Chapter 10, Section 6.5 in this booklet.)

-Here are three general rules about drugs that Medicare drug plans will not cover under Part D:
+Here are three general rules about drugs that Medicare drug plans don't cover:

-- Our plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B. - Our plan cannot cover a drug purchased outside the United States and its territories. - "Off-label use" is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration. - o Generally, coverage for "off-label use" is allowed only when the use is supported by certain reference books.
+- Our plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B. - Our plan cannot cover a drug purchased outside the United States and its territories. - "Off-label use" is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration. - Generally, coverage for "off-label use" is allowed only when the use is supported by certain reference books.
 These reference books are the American Hospital Formulary Service Drug Information, the DRUGDEX Information System, and the USPDI or its successor.
-If the use is not supported by any of these reference books, then our plan cannot cover its "off-label use." - Non-prescription drugs (also called over-the-counter drugs)
+If the use is not supported by any of these reference books, then our plan cannot cover its "off-label use."